infiniflow/infinity/docs/references/pysdk_api_reference.md

 | v0.2.0             | v0.2.0             |
 | v0.2.1             | v0.2.1             |

-If the versions do not match, please update your client or server accordingly to ensure compatibility.
+If the versions do not match, please update your client or server to ensure compatibility.

 In client-server mode, also ensure that your server version matches the version specified in your configuration file.
-The matching rule is less strict than exact match:
+Here, the matching rule is less strict than an exact match:

 - The major and minor versions *must* be identical.
 - The patch version may differ.

-This allows for bug fixes without requiring configuration file changes.
+This allows for bug fixes without requiring changes to the configuration file.

 | **Configuration version** | **Compatible server version** |
 | ------------------------- | ----------------------------- |